gtk-rs/gir/book/src/tutorial/handling_errors.md

 You might wonder: "why not just implementing it on the `Region` type directly?".
 Because like this, a subclass will also be able to use this trait easily as long as it implements `IsA<Region>`.
 For instance, in gtk, everything that implements `IsA<Widget>` (so almost every GTK types) can use those methods.

 As usual, don't forget to reexport the trait.
 A little tip about reexporting manual traits: in `gtk3-rs`, we create a `src/prelude.rs` file which reexports all traits (both manual and generated ones), making it simpler for users to use them through `use [DEPENDENCY]::prelude::*`.
-It looks like this:
+The `src/prelude.rs` file looks like this:

 ```rust
 pub use auto::traits::*;